 - US Office of Personnel Management (national) - This Program is designed to provide students enrolled in a wide variety of educational institutions, from high school to graduate level, with opportunities to work in agencies and explore Federal careers while still in school and while getting paid for the work performed.
 Students who successfully complete the program may be eligible for conversion to a permanent job in the civil service.

-- US Senator Dianne Feinstein (state and national) - If you are interested in public service and federal government, I encourage you to apply for an internship with my office.
-Internships are available to undergraduate college students in my Washington, D.C. office, as well as my four state offices – located in San Francisco, Los Angeles, San Diego, and Fresno.
+- US Senator Dianne Feinstein (state and national) - If you are interested in public service and federal government, apply for an internship with the office.
+Internships are available to undergraduate college students in Washington, D.C., as well as my four state offices – located in San Francisco, Los Angeles, San Diego, and Fresno.